 Water Quality Sensors: These sensors measure key parameters that indicate the health of water bodies.
 Common parameters include:

-pH sensor: Indicates the acidity or alkalinity of water.
+pH sensor: Indicates the PH of water.
 Extreme pH levels can harm aquatic life and affect water treatment processes.

 Dissolved Oxygen (DO) sensor: Essential for the survival of aquatic organisms.
 Low DO levels can lead to hypoxia and harm aquatic ecosystems.